EDIorg/ezCatalog/README.md

 To see an example of how to embed the catalog in a web page `<iframe>`, view the page source code of the [Jornada Basin LTER Data Catalog](https://lter.jornada.nmsu.edu/data-catalog/) or experiment using the W3Schools [HTML Tryit editor](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro).

-_Note: If you decide to rename your fork of ezCatalog, you will need to update both the iframe code snippet and live demo hyperlink with the new repository name._

 ## Features

 ### Autocomplete